Normal body temperature is 98.6˚ F, right?

-The method of temperature measurement varied in this latest research.
-But the researchers downplayed the possibility that different ways of measuring temperature might have affected the results.
-Average body temperature dropped even over decades of time when methods of measurement did not change.
+The method of temperature measurement varied in these different studies.
+But the repeated findings that normal body temperature seems to be falling suggest that this is unlikely to have affected the results.
+And average body temperature dropped even during periods of time when methods of measurement did not change.

 Why body temperature — and changes over time — matter

-Body temperature is vital to health — that’s why it’s among the “vital signs,” along with blood pressure, heart rate, and breathing rate routinely checked by your doctor.
-These measures are absolutely critical when evaluating someone who may be sick, because significant abnormalities can indicate major, even life-threatening, illness.
+Body temperature is vital to health; that's why it's among the "vital signs" — along with blood pressure, heart rate, and breathing rate — routinely checked by your doctor.
+These measures are critical when evaluating someone who may be sick, because significant abnormalities can indicate major, even life-threatening, illness.

 Thousands of chemical reactions occurring simultaneously and continuously in the body require a rather narrow range of temperature.
-As a result, the body does not tolerate wide fluctuations in temperature very well.
+As a result, our bodies do not tolerate wide fluctuations in temperature very well.
 In fact, severe hypothermia (low body temperature) or hyperthermia (high body temperature) may cause permanent organ damage or death.
-That’s why the body has such an elaborate thermoregulation system that keeps the body’s temperature close to ideal most of the time.
+That's why the body has such an elaborate thermoregulation system that keeps the its temperature close to ideal most of the time.

-Fever is typically any temperature above 100˚ F. The most common cause of fever is any infection in the body, but there are other causes, including heat stroke or a drug reaction.
+Fever is usually defined as any temperature above 100˚ F. The most common cause of fever is any infection in the body, but there are other causes, including heat stroke or a drug reaction.
 Although you can be sick with a normal temperature, body temperature is clearly an important and useful indicator of health.

 The bottom line

-While news that the normal body temperature may be drifting down over time is intriguing, it is not cause for alarm — and it doesn’t mean the definition of fever should change.
-We’ll need to rely on additional research to tell us how important these findings may be.
-In the meantime, it’s probably time to abandon the assumption that 98.6˚ is a normal temperature.
+While news that the normal body temperature may be drifting down over time is intriguing, it is not cause for alarm.
+We'll need to rely on additional research to tell us how important these findings may be.
+In the meantime, it's probably time to abandon the assumption that 98.6˚ is a normal temperature.
 Something closer to 97.5˚ may be more accurate.